 I have chosen to share the lap pad with you because it's more portable than a blanket, and it's dead easy to make.

 How to Make a Lap Pad

-To begin with; the bottom panel 83cm x 33cm (33in x 13in) chose medium to heavy weight fabric that won't slide off your child's lap for example you wouldn't use satin because it's too slippery.
+To begin with; the bottom panel 83cm x 33cm (33in x 13in) chose medium to heavy weight fabric that won't slide off your child's lap; for example, you wouldn't use satin because it's too slippery.
 This panel will support the weight.
-You'll find the going much easier if you chose fabric that has a pattern with lines in it, so you can use the lines as a guide.
+You'll find the going much easier if you choose a fabric that has a pattern with lines in it, so you can use the lines as a guide.

-As per photo above, hem one side, length ways, of each narrow strip and hem both sides, length ways, of the wide strip.
+As per the photo above, hem one side lengthways of each narrow strip and hem both sides lengthways of the wide strip.

-Place the wide strip that has been hemmed both sides length ways onto the middle of your bottom panel.
-Don't stress about wrong and right sides of fabric as this work will be the internal part of the pad.
-However the bottom panel should have the right side facing away from the strips being sewn onto it.
+Place the wide strip that has been hemmed on both sides lengthways onto the middle of your bottom panel.
+Don't stress about the wrong and right sides of the fabric, as this work will be the internal part of the pad.
+However, the bottom panel should have the right side facing away from the strips being sewn onto it.

 Read More From Patientslounge